ruchiiii/HIPPA-Project/README.md

 # HIPPA-Project

-This is my Master Thesis Project 'Zero UI to help Elderly' I have used OpenAPI API and model to create Conversational AI.
+This is my Master Thesis Project 'Zero UI to help Elderly'.

-It is a way to remind and motivate elderly people for their breakfast.
+I have used OpenAPI API and model to create Conversational AI for elderly to remind and motivate them for breakfast.